 Azuki araou ka?
 Hito totte kuou ka? (shoki shoki)

 Shall I wash my red beans, or shall I catch a human to eat? (shoki shoki)

-INTERACTIONS: Passersby who hear azuki arai singing usually slip and fall into the river, the noise from the splash scaring the yokai away.
+Interactions: Passersby who hear an azuki arai singing usually slip and fall into the river.
+The noise from the splash scares the yōkai away.
 Nearly all encounters with azuki arai are purely auditory; they are notoriously shy, and do all they can to avoid being seen.
-Their uncanny ability to mimic the sounds of nature and animals also help them to hide.
+Their uncanny ability to mimic the sounds of nature and animals helps them to hide.
 Because of their elusiveness, spotting an azuki arai is supposed to bring good luck.